guilhermepo2/blog/_posts/2018-01-05-simple-ci-for-cpp.markdown

 **obs:** it is common to execute the unit tests on the build routine, it is common to not do it.
 Your project, your resources, your decision.

-*.yml* files are determined by 2-space indentation, so be careful when writing your own.
+**obs2:** *.yml* files are determined by 2-space indentation, so be careful when writing your own.

+- Guide through the creation of a "job"
+- Guide through the creation of docker image
+- Guide through the creation of a step
+- All steps
+- Final config.yml file

 #### The final config.yml file:
 ```